Back To Top

 Specific curriculum requirements are available on the Registration and Records website.Back To Top

 Curricula in Natural Resources

-Visit the Department of Soil Science online.
+Visit the Department of Crop and Soil Sciences online.

 Wise use of all our natural resources (soil, water, air, minerals, flora, fauna, and people) for the benefit of current and future members of society is the goal of natural resource management.
 This important challenge recognizes the interdependence of people with their environment and requires an integrated, multi-disciplinary approach to solving society’s resource problems.
 Population growth, rising incomes, life style changes and urbanization lead to more intensive use of all natural resources.
 These trends present challenges to resource managers who must be trained in the basic principles of several disciplines in order to develop and apply sound management strategies to our resource problems.
 Natural resource professionals must understand resources and the social systems governing their use.
 They must be able to work in teams to analyze potential effects of resource use and to design ways to make efficient use of natural and environmental resources for current and future generations.

 To accommodate the breadth and complexity of natural resource management, the Bachelor of Science degree in Natural Resources is a campus-wide program involving three colleges and four departments that administer seven concentrations.
 A common core of 84 credit hours of course work provides a balanced foundation in communication, humanities, social sciences, mathematics and the natural sciences.
 The core course requirements include a freshman orientation course and a senior level applications course that natural resource majors in all concentrations must complete.
 Within the College of Agriculture and Life Sciences, three concentrations are available: Economics and Management, Soil Resources, and Soil and Water Systems.
 For information on other concentrations see the Department of Forestry in the College of Natural Resources and the Department of Marine, Earth and Atmospheric Sciences in the College of Physical and Mathematical Sciences.